-During the summer the trail was much more dry and the water levels were low.
-It was still nice but not as pristine as during the snow and winter.
-Here are some pictures
+During the summer the trail was much drier, and the water levels were low.
+It was still lovely but not as pristine as during the snow and winter.

-There is this view as well.
+There is this view looking north from the pond area as well.

 Here are some other good pictures from summer and winter.